Test and space: Barcelona telecoms bash lifts 'hybrid' trade fair hopes

 “It’s true that (MWC) lost that ‘Wow!’ factor - but the people who have come are much more networking-focused, and you can dedicate more time to startups, which is positive,” Andres Escribano, director of Telefonica IoT & Big Data, told Reuters.

-Reporting by Clara-Laeila Laudette and Supantha Mukherjee; Editing by Douglas Busvine and Alexander Smith
+Reporting by Clara-Laeila Laudette and Supantha Mukherjee; Additional reporting by Joan Faus; Editing by Douglas Busvine, Alexander Smith and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.